yogeshsd/query2report/documents/README.txt

 	Username
 	Password

-Once these properties are keyed in, save the "Data Source" and then performn test connection to check if the connectivity is established using above mentioned properties.
+Once these properties are keyed in, save the "Data Source" and then perform test connection to check if the connectivity is established using above mentioned properties.
 If test connection is successful, save the connection details.
 The application lets you define one or more such connections pointing to different databases and with in a report we can have different elements picking data from different connections.

 Step 4